scuzzydude/asimov/asimov.md

 ### Reserve Stake

-The purpose of the stake is to provide a backing reserve in fiat and cryptocurrencies[^7] for asimov as a currency.
-The stake should not be touched, and conditions where the stake would be used or burned, should be outlined in amendments to the foundational charter.
-There should be a long probationary period, and if The Foundation does NOT meet certain goals, the reserve stake should be returned.
+The purpose of the reserve stake is to provide a backing reserve in fiat and cryptocurrencies[^8] for **asimov** as a currency.
+The stake should not be touched, and conditions where the stake would be used or burned should be outlined in amendments to the foundational charter.
+There should be a long probationary period, and if **The Foundation** does NOT meet certain goals, the reserve stake should be returned.

-By staking the asimov early, we establish real world value for asimov issued for seeding and development.
+By staking the **asimov** early, we establish real world value for asimov issued for seeding and development.

-1% of total asimov will be issued for staking.
+1% of total **asimov** will be issued for staking.

-#### Private staking period
+#### Private staking **period**

 The private staking period begins now and lasts until the stake reaches a threshold of \$100 million is USD equivalents.
 At that point, first mint, the distribution will be calculated.
 The average daily value of the stake currency in USD will be used between the time the stake is received until mint day.
-There will be a multiplier for each stake in the order it was received.[^8] Details of the private stake process are available here: <http://www.somethingfoundationrelated.org>
+There will be a multiplier for each stake in the order it was received.[^9] Details of the private stake process are available here: <http://www.somethingfoundationrelated.org>

 Staking will occur before protocol is up, so initial asimov will be allocated and the splits will be communicated to the stakee before the public staking period.
 Private stakes will remain anonymous to the public unless the stakee makes it public and authorizes The Foundation to confirm their stake publicly.